bomibonnie/website-hugo/content/authors/admin/_index.md

 ---

-I am a Ph.D student of political science at the University of Iowa.
-I received my BA in political science and MA in international relations from Seoul National University.
-My research and teaching interests include international conflict and cooperation, international rivalries, and political methodology.
+I am a post-doctoral scholar at the Department of Political Science at the University of Kentucky.
+I am part of an National Science Foundation (NSF)-funded research program on [Women as Leaders, Policy-Makers, and Symbols](https://tiffanydbarnes.weebly.com/research.html).
+I received my BA in political science, MA in international relations from Seoul National University, and PhD in Political Science from the University of Iowa.
+My research focuses on interconnectedness of amity and enmity in international relations.
+In my dissertation, *Interconnected Rivalries*, I examine the interdependence among interstate rivalries by focusing on triangularities and centralities in rivalry networks.
+I also have ongoing co-authored projects on climate change and interstate conflict.